Personalized Semi-Supervised Federated Learning for Human Activity Recognition: Conflict of interest statement

 \subsection{The Federated Learning strategy of \acronym}

-\acronym~ takes advantage of FL to distribute the training of the global activity model over a large number of devices.
-Each participant contributes to training the global model with a certain amount of labeled data.
-We will explain in Section~\ref{subsec:class_and_lab} how labeled data are actually collected thanks to semi-supervised learning.
+In the following, we describe the FL process to update the global and local models.
 Periodically (e.g., each night) the server starts a global model update process.
 The devices that are available to perform computation (e.g, the ones idle and charging) inform the server that they are eligible to take part in the FL process.
 Afterwards, the server executes several communication rounds to update the weights of the global model.

-A \textit{communication round} consists of the following steps: \begin{itemize} \item The server sends the latest version of the global weights to a fraction of the eligible devices \item Each device uses its labeled data to perform training locally (both \textit{Personalized Local Model} and \textit{Local Model}) \item When local training is completed, each device sends the new weights of the \textit{Local Model} to the server \item The server aggregates the local weights to compute the new global weights \end{itemize}
+A \textit{communication round} consists of the following steps: \begin{itemize} \item The server sends the latest version of the global weights to a fraction of the eligible devices \item Each device uses the labeled data in the \textit{Feature Vectors Storage} to train the \textit{Shareable Model} \item When local training is completed, each device sends the new weights of the \textit{Shareable Model} to the server \item The server aggregates the local weights to compute the new global weights \end{itemize}

 The communication rounds are repeated until the global model converges.
-Then, the new weights are transmitted to each participating device including the ones that did not contribute to the communication rounds.
-The \acronym~ component on the device will personalize the model (as explained in Section~\ref{sec:personalization}), and use it for local activity classification.
+Then, the new weights are transmitted to each participating device including the ones that did not actively contribute to the communication rounds.

-As proposed in FedAVG~\cite{mcmahan2017communication}, the server updates the global model weights by executing a weighted average of the locally learned model weights provided from clients.
+The server updates the global model weights by executing a weighted average of the locally learned model weights provided from clients.
 Since the local weights may reveal private information, the aggregation is performed using the Secure Multiparty Computation approach presented in~\cite{bonawitz2017practical}.
+The pseudo-code of the server-side federated learning process is described in Algorithm~\ref{alg:serverside}, while the client-side in Algorithm~\ref{alg:modelupdate}.